Soberia/bypasshub/README.md

 Get the [`Xray-core`](https://github.com/XTLS/Xray-core) and [`OpenConnect`](https://gitlab.com/openconnect/openconnect) clients for your devices.

-- For `Xray-core`, in your client, add a subscription with the following URL with user's credentials:
+- For `Xray-core`, in your client, add a subscription with the following URL with the user's credentials:

     ```
     https://$DOMAIN:$TLS_PORT/subscription?username=USERNAME&uuid=PASSWORD